Bitmap2LCD is a tool for programming small Graphic LCDs in embedded systems and a programmable graphic and text processing tool.

 All the Character LCD controllers have their own fixed font and character generator.
 (CGROM)

+Many of the newer Graphic LCD controllers have their own internal font.
+So you can send it as text, and it will draw it for you.
 (For example the good old T6963C is having an internal CGROM) Others do not, in which case you will need to send a bitmap of the character to the display.

 The size of the library code that drives the actual device is obviously larger for the Graphics chip, and an external font uses program memory.